MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/quickstart.md

 - The next window will have an orange **AUTHORIZE GITHUB ACCOUNT** button.
 - Create a new, empty repository in **GitHub**.
 - Return to the **GitHub** page in the PlayFab Game Manager (refresh tab).
-- At this point, you should be able to select your **GitHub** repository and bind it to your title.
+- At this point, you should be able to select your **GitHub** repository, and bind it to your title.

 ![Game Manager - Addons - GitHub](media/tutorials/game-manager-addons-github.png)